paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-243-amtrak.md

 (1) describe projected operating and capital costs for the upcoming fiscal year for Northeast Corridor activities, including train services and infrastructure, and National Network activities, including State-supported routes and long-distance routes, in comparison to prior fiscal year actual financial performance;

-(2) describe the capital projects to be funded, with cost estimates and an estimated timetable for completion of the projects covered by the request; and
+(2) describe the capital projects to be funded, with cost estimates and an estimated timetable for completion of the projects covered by the request;

-(3) assess Amtrak’s financial condition.
+(3) assess Amtrak’s financial condition; and

+(4) describe the status of efforts to improve safety and security on the Northeast Corridor main line, including a description of any efforts to implement recommendations of relevant railroad safety advisory committees.

 **(d) Review and Approval.—**